 - Licensed, preferably board-certified physicians who volunteer for a specified period of time.

 - Licensed physicians with current hospital privileges and permission from his/her hospital, office manager, or GME office to host an observer.

 Responsibilities of Observers:

-Participate in the educational activities such as clinical tutorials, ward rounds, morning reports, and multi-disciplinary conferences.
+- Participate in educational activities such as clinical tutorials, ward rounds, morning reports, and multi-disciplinary conferences.

-Review clinical articles, posters, and publications per the discretion of preceptor.
+- Review clinical articles, posters, and publications per the discretion of the preceptor.

-Record observership hours and confirm your schedule and responsibilities with preceptor regularly.
+- Record observership hours and confirm your schedule and responsibilities with the preceptor regularly.